avb24025/PlayGrid/README.md

 ## 📩 Contact

-For queries or suggestions, feel free to reach out via [LinkedIn](https://www.linkedin.com/in/your-profile/) or raise an issue.
+For queries or suggestions, feel free to reach out via [LinkedIn](https://www.linkedin.com/in/aditya-bhosale-a53481259/) or raise an issue.

 ---

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.